What is an Internal Communication Policy?

 An internal communication policy also outlines the roles and responsibilities of employees, particularly at the management level.

-Internal Communication Policies in 2021
+Internal Communication Policies

-In 2021, the way organisations are operating has changed dramatically, with more people now working remotely, internal communication has never been more important.
+The way organisations are operating has changed dramatically, with more people now working remotely, internal communication has never been more important.

 As the landscape continues to change and employees learn to adapt to their new normal, so should your internal communications.